-Ensure all cameras are clean and free of obstructions before each drive and before using Autopilot features (see Cleaning a Camera on page 190).
+Ensure all cameras are clean and free of obstructions before each drive and before using Autopilot features (see Cleaning a Camera on page 194).
 Dirty cameras and sensors (if equipped), as well as environmental conditions such as rain and faded lane markings, can affect Autopilot performance.
 If a camera is obstructed or blinded, Model 3 displays a message on the touchscreen and Autopilot features may not be available.
-For more information on specific alerts, see Troubleshooting Alerts on page 218.